roshanthamalaka/ansible/Ansible_Vault.md

  When Creating a playbook.
 Ansible vault will ask for a password.
 This will be required during execution

 2. To Run ansible Playbook

     ansible-playbook pb_name.yaml --ask-vault-pass

 3. View Vaulted Yaml file.

      ansible-vault view pb_name.yaml

 4. Edit a Vaulted Yaml File.

     ansible-vault edit pb_name.yaml

 5. Get list of options

     ansible-vault --help

+6. Encrypt an String with Ansible Vault